 “I have always loved sports, science and tinkering around with computers or electronics.
 I wanted something that could challenge my science brain but excite my sporting interests.
 Luckily the field of sports science and sport technology has erupted and let me combine the best of these formerly divergent interests.
 I love creating new knowledge and changing the way we investigate and improve sporting performance.
 My favourite part of the job is having the chance to be a true innovator every single day.”

-Camille Woodthorpe is a Game and Virtual Reality Developer and will be attending Session 5.
-Camille collaborates with teams across the globe to discuss, design and implement gameplay features for interactive mobile games and virtual reality applications.
+Camille Woodthorpe is a Game and Virtual Reality Developer.
+She collaborates with teams across the globe to discuss, design and implement gameplay features for interactive mobile games and virtual reality applications.
 We asked her to tell us about how her passion became her career.

 “I grew up with 3 brothers and through them was exposed to games from a young age.
 I loved playing games, and at around 10 years of age I also started making my own art.
 I really didn’t know what I wanted to do after high-school because no one thought game development was a viable, practical option, so I did Law/Commerce instead.
 I was lucky enough to fail a unit after a year, causing me to rethink my choice and change to a games degree.
 Instantly my grades became High Distinctions and I loved studying.
 It was a career choice of interest and passion.
 My favourite part of my job is constantly getting to improve my skills and knowledge in the ever-growing field of technology.
 I also like getting to say that I make games and work with emerging technologies for a living.”